 1. Hummus Nutritional Facts

-There are various types of hummus, and the nutrients in fact also vary for each hummus and its quantity.
+There are various types of hummus, and the nutrients in fact also vary for each and its quantity.
 But in a word, hummus is good for health.
-Besides this, the nutrient fact of handmade hummus is much than packed hummus that produced industrially.
+Besides this, the nutrient fact of handmade hummus is much than packed that produced industrially.

 What does it contain?